Skip to content

 Type Checking

 TypeScript checking happens automatically in your editor.
-For CI/CD, run bun --cwd api build to verify types.
+For CI/CD, run bun typecheck (which runs tsc --build).

 💡 Hot Tips for Development